umbraco/Umbraco.Headless.Client.Net/samples/Umbraco.Headless.Client.Samples.Console/README.md

 - [ F ] Upload image to Media Library
 - [ G ] Create content that references media
   - This case assumes that you have created a Document Type with a Media Picker property,
-  - This case assumes that you have created a Media item (u can use case F before this case, to create a Media item).
+  - This case assumes that you have created a Media item (you can use case F before this case to create a Media item).
 - [ X ] Exit